Ending Pro-Abortion Judicial Tyranny

 And this legislation would do just that.

-By removing all authority from the courts to rule on cases involving abortion, the Sanctity of Life Act would restore the authority of popularly elected officials to pass laws to limit or ban abortion without interference from unelected, activist pro-abortion judges.
+By removing all authority from the courts to rule on cases involving abortion, the Sanctity of Life Act, introduced in the 114th Congress by Congressman Walter Jones (R-NC), would restore the authority of popularly elected officials to pass laws to limit or ban abortion without interference from unelected, activist pro-abortion judges.

 Sadly, this judicial tyranny has caused many pro-life organizations to limit themselves to pressing for limited laws to slightly control abortion in the more outrageous cases, hoping not to offend the courts.